ivogeorg/ce-learning-progression-004-03-Computation/learning-progression-with-la-schema.md

       2. 0<sub>2</sub> * 1<sub>2</sub> = 0<sub>2</sub>.
       3. 1<sub>2</sub> * 1<sub>2</sub> = 1<sub>2</sub>.
    4. How would you modify, if necessary, the function to work with 2s-complement signed integers?

 6. `[<lernact-prac>]`**[Optional challenge, max 10 extra step points]** Multiplication of two 16-bit numbers on an 8-bit processor.
 In particular:
    1. Modify the function from the previous task to work _with 8-bit registers only_.
 That is, assume that you your operands, intermediate values, and results cannot exceed 8-bit units, and numbers requiring more bits are broken down and stored in arrays of 8-bit number strings. `[<cept>]`_Registers_ are a small number of very fast memory locations, deep inside the processor, used in the execution of the processor's instructions.
 They hold instructions, operands, results, and control state.
    2. The function signature should be `mulBin8(a : string[], b : string[], product : string[]) : void`.
 The parameter `a` will be an array, representing a 16-bit 2s-complement signed integer, in [big-endian](https://www.webopedia.com/TERM/B/big_endian.html) order.
 So will `b`.
 The third operand, `product`, will contain the result of the operation, in the same format.
    3. Pay special attention to transfering the carry between consecutive bytes of the result, while it is being accumulated.

+7. `[<lernact-prac>]`**[Optional challenge, max 10 extra step points]** We know that floating-point arithmetic is inexact.
+Why is the error in a floating-point arithmetic operation is proportional to the absolute difference of the two operands?

 #### 3. Present
 [[toc](#table-of-contents)]